History of Arsenal F.C. (1886–1966)

 The history of Arsenal Football Club between 1886 and 1966 covers the time from the club's foundation, through the first two major periods of success (the 1930s, and the late 1940s and early 1950s, respectively) and the club's subsequent decline in the early 1960s.

 Arsenal Football Club was founded in 1886 as a munition workers' team from Woolwich, then in Kent.
 They turned professional in 1891 and joined The Football League two years later.
 They were promoted to the First Division in 1904 but in 1910 the club went into voluntary liquidation due to financial problems and were bought out by a consortium of businessmen.
 New majority shareholder Sir Henry Norris improved the club's financial standing and moved the team to Arsenal Stadium, Highbury, north London in 1913.
-After the First World War he arranged for the club's promotion back to the First Division, in controversial circumstances.
+In 1919, after the First World War, the club was voted into the newly expanded First Division, where they have remained ever since.

 It was not until the appointment of Herbert Chapman as manager in 1925 that Arsenal had their first period of major success.
 Chapman modernised and reformed the club's practices and tactics, and under him and his successor George Allison (who took over after Chapman's death in January 1934), Arsenal won five First Division titles and two FA Cups in the 1930s.
 After the Second World War, Tom Whittaker continued the success, leading the club to two First Division titles and an FA Cup.
 After Whittaker's death Arsenal's fortunes gradually declined; by 1966, they were consistently finishing around the middle of the league table and had not won a trophy in thirteen years.
 This led to the dismissal of Billy Wright as manager in 1966, and the appointment of Bertie Mee.